Training for Pool Technical Staff

 The HSE in HSG179 (2018) say that – The pool operator must provide suitable information, instruction and training for employees operating pool water treatment plant and equipment and ensure that a risk assessment of the plant room is carried out.

 PWTAG Guidance on Training and Qualification

-The PWTAG Code of Practice, the publication Swimming Pool Water and the website Technical Notes form the basis for the operating practice recognised by the enforcing authorities as the standard to achieve in swimming pool technical operation.
+The PWTAG Code of Practice, the publication Swimming Pool Water and the website Technical Notes form the basis for an operating practice accepted by the enforcing authorities as one way to the standard to achieve in swimming pool technical operation.

 PWTAG has devised a qualification framework to go with the Code of Practice with a syllabus that is based upon the Code.

 Swimming Pool Technical Operator (SPTO) – On site / On call